Three Recent Stories Have Us Wondering What’s Up With The Dallas Police Department’s Vice Squad And Its Ties To Some Area Underground Gambling Rings.

 And, lemme tell you, the river is a beast: Late last week, 41-year-old Latasha Moore — yup, the very same one who wore a wire to set up Smith, it would appear — is arrested on a misdemeanor charge of gambling promotion after she’s caught on camera making a $1,600 cash deposit at a drive-through ATM located just across the street from a known illegal gambling operation in a Red Bird convenience store.
 According to reports, investigators spotted Moore returning multiple times to the shop after initially seeing her walk inside the place back in February.
 She is now on administrative leave while under both criminal and internal affairs investigations.

 Juicy, right?
 Given all the above, how much are you betting there’s more fire under all this DPD gambling smoke?

-Also: How much money do you think the casinos in Oklahoma and Louisiana spend while lobbying to keep gambling illegal in Texas, thus ensuring that our local law enforcement agencies — already spread so thin — use resources on things like this?
+Also: How much money do you think the best forex signals app or even the best casinos in Oklahoma and Louisiana spend while lobbying to keep gambling illegal in Texas, thus ensuring that our local law enforcement agencies — already spread so thin — use resources on things like this?
 It’s gotta be so much!